Cassin’s Kingbird

 Cassin’s Kingbird, Tyrannus vociferans vociferans.
 Photograph taken within a residential community in Hereford, Arizona, June 2016.
 Photograph and identification courtesy of Bob Behrstock, Sierra Vista, Arizona (naturewideimages.com).

 Cassin’s Kingbird is large in stature.
-The sexes are similar in appearance and the plumages are maintained year-round.
-Their head has a dark-gray with an orange-red patch on the crown, a broad pointed bill and an ocular stripe.
-They have a white chin, a gray throat and upper breast and the remaining underparts are yellow.
+The sexes are similar in appearance, which is known as sexual monomorphism.
+Plumages of males and females are maintained year-round.
+Heads of the Cassin’s Kingbird are a dark-gray with an orange-red patch on the crown, and they have a broad pointed bill with an ocular stripe.
+They have a white chin, a gray throat, and an upper breast and the remaining underparts are yellow.
 Their back is paler than the long wings, and the primaries are emarginated.
 Their tail is short and brownish-black.
 Their bill is black, their iris is dark brown and their legs and feet are black brownish-black.

-Cassin’s Kingbird is found in riparian areas, arid pine-oak, oak-scrub, thorn scrub, thorn forest at elevations between 700 m (2,300 feet) and 3,000 m (9,800 feet).
-They are known as being a noisy conspicuous flycatcher with an aggressive, domineering behavior toward potential predators.
-They consume a wide variety of insects and small berries and wild fruits.
-Breeding occurs in large trees within arid riparian areas.
-Breeding occurs at higher elevations that those of other similar species.
-The females build the nest, incubates the eggs, and broods the nestlings, while the male perches nearby.
-Both mates feed nestlings.
+Cassin’s Kingbird thrives in riparian zones, arid pine-oak woodlands, oak-scrub, thorn scrub, and thorn forests, typically at elevations between 700 m (2,300 feet) and 3,000 m (9,800 feet).
+This species is known for its noisy and conspicuous presence, displaying aggressive and dominant behavior, especially toward potential predators.
+Their diet consists of a diverse array of insects, as well as small berries and wild fruits.
+Breeding occurs in large trees within these arid riparian habitats, often at higher elevations than those of similar species.
+During the breeding season, the female is responsible for nest-building, incubating the eggs, and brooding the young, while the male remains nearby, keeping watch.
+Both parents share the responsibility of feeding the nestlings.

-In Mexico Cassin’s Kingbird is found in Baja California, and from western Sonora and Chihuahua south to Oaxaca.
+In Mexico, Cassin’s Kingbird is found in Baja California, and from western Sonora and Chihuahua south to Oaxaca.
 They are known to winter in Baja California Sur and Chiapas.
-The vociferans subspecies is widely found throughout Mexico in the states of Aguascalientes, Baja California, Baja California Sur, Chiapas, Chihuahua, Coahuila, Colima, Durango, Guanajuato, Guerrero, Hidalgo, Jalisco, México, Michoacán, Morelos, Nayarit, Nuevo León, Oaxaca, Puebla, San Luis Potosí, Sonora, Tamaulipas, Tlaxcala, Veracruz , and Zacatecas.
-They are a partial migrate with individuals from northern Mexico wintering in southern Mexico with a resident population being found in central and southern Mexico.
+The vociferans subspecies is widely found throughout Mexico in the states of Aguascalientes, Baja California, Baja California Sur, Chiapas, Chihuahua, Coahuila, Colima, Durango, Guanajuato, Guerrero, Hidalgo, Jalisco, México, Michoacán, Morelos, Nayarit, Nuevo León, Oaxaca, Puebla, San Luis Potosí, Sonora, Tamaulipas, Tlaxcala, Veracruz, and Zacatecas.
+Some populations of Cassin’s Kingbird are partial migrators, with individuals from northern Mexico wintering in southern Mexico.
+There are resident populations that exist in central and southern Mexico, and these groups do not migrate throughout the year.
+Common Misidentifications.